-Serve it freshly cooked, as the salmon will lose its crisp texture after some time.
+Serve this umami-packed salmon dish freshly cooked, as the salmon will lose its crisp texture after some time.
 Having said that, this dish tastes great when it’s cold as well, however, the crunch is gone.

 Serve Furikake Salmon on a bed of white rice or brown rice with a side of soy sauce or teriyaki sauce or on its own with a refreshing salad or sauteed veggies on the side.

-You can also serve it with a side of sushi rice, roasted asparagus & bok choy, and avocado slices for a delicious weeknight meal.
+You can also serve it with a side of sushi rice, cauliflower rice, sauteed green beans, roasted asparagus & bok choy, and avocado slices for a delicious weeknight meal.